lil4ipsik/aviso_bot/README.md

 # aviso_bot
-Attention, if you are a citizen of the Russian Federation, reside in the territory of this failed state or support armed aggression on its part, fuck you, you are not welcome here and will not be supported.
-Glory to Ukraine, long live free Belarus

 This is a test bot for automatic earnings on aviso.bz Here is a short instruction to manually run the bot:

 1. Download the latest python3 interpreter and firefox